cBioPortal/cbioportal-docker-compose/README.md

 ```

 ## Clickhouse Mode
-We also support Clickhouse mode for the Study View page which uses Clickhouse as the database and is much faster than the legacy MySQL implementation.
+For cBioPortal instances with large cohorts (>100K samples), we developed a "Clickhouse mode" of the Study View.
+This mode uses Clickhouse as an additional database next to MySQL for 10x faster querying (see [video](https://www.youtube.com/watch?v=8PAJRCeycU4)).
+The mode is experimental and is currently used only by the public-facing [GENIE instance](https://genie.cbioportal.org).
+We plan to roll it out to other portals later this year (see [roadmap ticket](https://github.com/orgs/cBioPortal/projects/16?query=sort%3Aupdated-desc+is%3Aopen&pane=issue&itemId=92222076&issue=cBioPortal%7Croadmap%7C1)).
 Follow the steps below to run cBioPortal Docker Compose in clickhouse mode.
 1. Modify [.env](.env) to use clickhouse-compatible release of cBioPortal.
     ```text
     ...